manu-mannattil/vim-longlines/README.md

 When the longline mode is on, motion commands such as `j`, `k`, `gg`, `G`, etc., work on display lines rather than actual lines.
-Although the longline mode tries to replicate most motion commands reasonably well, some mappings (e.g., `dd`, `V`, etc.) don't work very well.
+Although the longline mode replicates most commands reasonably well, some mappings (e.g., `dd`, `V`, etc.) don't work very well.

 It is also possible to enable the longline mode for certain filetypes automatically by using an autocommand: